Louis Linwood Voit III Player Props: Brewers vs. Angels

 Angels Pitching Rankings

-- The pitching staff for the Angels has a collective 8.7 K/9, which ranks 18th in MLB.
+- The 8.8 strikeouts per nine innings compiled by the Angels pitching staff ranks 17th in MLB.

-- The Angels have the 13th-ranked team ERA across all league pitching staffs (4.04).
+- The Angels have a 4.06 team ERA that ranks 13th across all league pitching staffs.

-- The lefty's most recent time out was on Sunday against the Kansas City Royals, when he tossed 5 2/3 innings, surrendering two earned runs while allowing seven hits.
+- In his most recent time out on Tuesday, the left-hander went five innings against the Oakland Athletics, allowing seven earned runs while surrendering eight hits.

-- The 23-year-old has an ERA of 4.15, with 10.4 strikeouts per nine innings, in four games this season.
-Opposing hitters have a .262 batting average against him.
+- The 25-year-old has amassed an ERA of 10.26, with 6.5 strikeouts per nine innings, in four games this season.
+Opposing hitters have a .382 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.